 Penalty: $500.

-[Part 12 Repealed in Gazette 3 May 2002 p.2294.]
+[Part 12 Deleted in Gazette 3 May 2002 p.2294.]

 Part 13 — Fire prevention

 89. Ban on activity where fire risk

 (1) Where a forest officer considers that any activity being carried out or that may be carried out in a State forest or timber reserve under a forest produce licence, permit or contract to harvest and deliver constitutes or may constitute a fire risk to any part of that land, the forest officer may direct the holder of the licence or permit or the contractor —